 The studio insisted that Van Der Beek change his hair for the role.
 The crew paged through an Entertainment Weekly and saw an ad for The Devil’s Own, and Dawson’s infamous haircut was born.

-The show shocked audiences and critics with its blunt dialogue about sex—and a first season plotline about an affair between a teacher and a high school student didn’t detract from the controversy.
+The show shocked audiences and critics with its blunt dialogue about sex—and a first season plot line about an affair between a teacher and a high school student didn’t detract from the controversy.
 Procter & Gamble was supposed to be a sponsor of the show but pulled out before it aired.
-A spokesperson for the company said, “As we have learned more about the episodes over the long term and the content that will unfold over time, the majority of the content within the majority of the episodes walks a fine line and bumps up against what we think is appropriate.”

-In the second season, two new characters were introduced: siblings Jack and Andie.
+In the second season, two new characters were introduced: siblings Jack and Andie McPhee.
 Williamson claimed that while creating the characters, there was a voice in the back of his head saying, “God, I wish Jack could be gay.
 That would be so great to write a gay character.”
 But he decided not to mention it to anyone, including the writers.
-It was important to him that if the show had a gay character, that character would be very likable.
-Jack did become a popular character and halfway through the season, Williamson had him come out of the closet.
+Jack quickly became one of the show's most popular characters and halfway through the season, Williamson had him come out to his friends.

 “True Love” was the third season finale, which aired in May 24, 2000.
 In the episode, Jack kisses his boyfriend, Ethan.
 Ten years later, Kerr Smith, who played Jack, recalled, “I did know how historic it was and he did too.
 I’ll never forget the day that we were filming that.
 I was quite nervous, as was he ...
 We knew what we were doing.
 We knew what we were addressing.
 We knew that it was important and that a lot of people were going to be looking up to the show now for this particular type of storyline.
 I think we did a good thing.”

-She was nine years older than Katie Holmes and ten years older than Michelle Williams.
+Meredith Monroe, who played Andie McPhee, was nine years older than Katie Holmes and 10 years older than Michelle Williams.
 But her on-screen brother, Kerr Smith, was also a little old for high school.
 He was 27 when he was cast.

 Years after Dawson cried on a pier in the first season finale, his cry-face became a meme.
 Van Der Beek had a good sense of humor about it and even admitted that his tears were organic.
 “It wasn’t scripted, I don’t think,” he said.
 “You know, it was just high drama; you've been living with this character for a while and a scene like that just kind of drops in your lap and you just lose it.”

-In a beautiful cross-marketing moment, Holmes, Jackson, Van Der Beek, and Williams did a photoshoot for J. Crew in 1998.
-You can see pictures online, but if you’d like a copy of your own, they go for over $100 on eBay.
+In a beautiful cross-marketing moment, Holmes, Jackson, Van Der Beek, and Williams did a photo shoot for J. Crew in 1998.
+You can find pictures online, but if you’d like a copy of your own, they usually sell for over $100 on eBay.

 After the second season, even Williamson went off to focus on other projects.
-During Van Der Beek’s Reddit AMA, someone asked him why there were so many writer shifts.
+During a Reddit AMA, someone asked Van Der Beek why there were so many writer shifts over the course of the series.
 He responded, “I think it was more a function of our writers being in such high demand that they were eventually wooed with offers [to do] their own shows, or just a matter of someone coming into an already established show with a very specific voice and everyone realizing a few steps down the road that it just wasn't quite the right fit.”

 According to Williamson, “Michelle was a little scared and nervous.
 She goes, ‘Well, what if we do a reunion show?
 What if we do a movie or something?’
 I’m like, ‘Well, then you’ll be a ghost.’”
 He noted that Jen’s death “was that last bit of growth that pushed [the characters] into adulthood.”

 Meredith Monroe did return for the finale, but her scenes were not aired.
 Andie was a medical resident in Boston, who came back to Capeside to say goodbye to Jen.
-She also has a sentimental scene in the hospital cafeteria with ex-boyfriend Pacey.
-Her scenes can be found on the Dawson’s Creek DVDs as well as YouTube.
+She also had a sentimental scene in the hospital cafeteria with ex-boyfriend Pacey.
+Her scenes can be found on the Dawson’s Creek DVDs.